Glossary

 Block Keeper (BK)

-Block Keepers earn rewards based on their participation in the network during each epoch, regardless of their specific role (Block Producer, Block Verifier (Acki-Nacki), or Block Keeper).
-The reward depends on the BK’s stake and Reputation Coefficient.
+Block Keepers earn rewards based on their participation in the network during each Epoch, regardless of their specific role (Block Producer, Block Verifier (Acki-Nacki), or Block Keeper).
+The reward depends on the BK’s stake and Reputation Coefficient, and is evenly distributed among the licenses delegated to it.

 A network participant whose primary role is to provide users with blockchain data and process external messages.
 Block Managers receive a portion of the total block reward based on the number of external messages they process.